Cubulation of Bruhat graphs: Cubulations and growth in Coxeter groups

 \section{Cubulations and growth in Coxeter groups}

 The goal of this section is to prove Theorem~\ref{thm:infinite} of the introduction.
-To prepare for this, in Section~\ref{sec:series} we give some general background and a technical lemma concerning formal power series.
-We then recall some key definitions and results on growth in finitely generated groups in Section~\ref{sec:growth}, and discuss growth in Coxeter groups in~\ref{sec:growthCoxeter}.
+To prepare for this, in Section~\ref{sec:series} and Section~\ref{sec:PolynomialCriterion} we establish two technical results, concerning formal power series and polynomial growth, respectively.
 The proof of Theorem~\ref{thm:infinite} is then carried out in Section~\ref{sec:growthCubulations}.